jamesbriggs/actions_perl/README.md

 # gh-actions-demo
-Github Actions demo repo for several programming languages in one repo simultaneously:
+Github Actions demo repo for several programming languages and associated linters in one repo simultaneously:

-1. Bash
+1. Bash (Shellcheck)
-1. Python
+1. Python (flake)
-1. Perl
+1. Perl (perl -c and prove)
 1. Ruby

 See `.github/workflows/` for build scripts.